ibm-cloud-docs/schematics/cli-reference.md

 <dl>
 <dt><code>--id <em>WORKSPACE_ID</em></code>, <code>-i <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace for which you want to retrieve Terraform log files.
-To find the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To find the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
  <dt><code>--act-id ACTION_ID</code></dt>
 <dd>Optional.
 The ID of an action for which you want to retrieve Terraform logs.
-To find a list of action IDs, run <code>ibmcloud terraform workspace action --id WORKSPACE_ID</code>.</dd>
+To find a list of action IDs, run <code>ibmcloud schematics workspace action --id WORKSPACE_ID</code>.</dd>
 </dl>

 **Example:**

 ```
-ibmcloud terraform logs --id myworkspace-a1aa1a1a-a11a-11 --act-id 9876543121abc1234cdst
+ibmcloud schematics logs --id myworkspace-a1aa1a1a-a11a-11 --act-id 9876543121abc1234cdst
 ```
 {: pre}

-### `ibmcloud terraform plan`
+### `ibmcloud schematics plan`
 {: #schematics-plan}

 Scan the Terraform template in your source repository and compare this template against the {{site.data.keyword.cloud_notm}} resources that are already deployed.
 The CLI output shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, or removed to achieve the state that is described in your configuration file.